-D-Day (6th June, 1944) saw the 2nd Battalion, Royal Warwicks, embarked in landing craft off shore from the Normandy coastline as part of 185 Brigade, 3rd Infantry Division.
-3rd Division had been assigned the landing beach codenamed 'Sword'.
-The landing sector was in total roughly 8 kilometres in length, with 3rd Division assigned a 3 kilometre part code named 'Queen'.
+The 6th June, 1944 (D-Day) saw the 2nd Battalion, Royal Warwicks, come ashore on the Normandy beaches as part of 185 Brigade, 3rd Infantry Division.
+The Division had been assigned the landing beach codenamed 'Sword'.
+The landing sector was roughly 8 kilometres in length, with 3rd Division assigned a 3 kilometre stretch, code named 'Queen'.
 The Warwicks were assigned a sub-sector of Queen, 'Queen-White'

-At 'H' Hour, 7.25 am, the assault troops began landing on the beach.
-This was carried out by 8th Brigade (also part of 3rd Division) fighting to secure a foot hold on the French coast that could be cleared of mines and obstacles by Engineers ready for 185 Brigade to land and advance past them towards Caen, one of the Divisions key objectives for D-Day.
-By the time 185 Brigade approached the beach, despite considerable difficulties presented by high tides obscuring obstacles and stubborn enemy resistance, 8th Brigade had secured a number of exits from the beach but only at the loss of many men as well as much equipment.
+At 'H' Hour, 7.25 am, the assault troops started to come ashore, with the 8th Brigade (also part of 3rd Division) fighting to secure a foot hold on the French coast which could then be cleared of mines and obstacles by Engineers ready for 185 Brigade to land and advance past them towards Caen, one of the Divisions key objectives for D-Day.
+By the time 185 Brigade approached the beach and despite the considerable difficulties presented by high tides obscuring obstacles and stubborn enemy resistance, 8th Brigade had secured a number of exits from the beach but only at the loss of many men and much equipment.

-The Warwicks, with the rest of 185, approached their appointed sector at 9.55, with the sound of naval gunfire and land based small arms fire rolling out across the water to greet them.
-The Battalion of four infantry Companies (A to D referred in shorthand to as 'Coy'), with the Regimental HQ headed towards the beach in three LCI's (Landing Craft Infantry) arrayed in a line parallel to the beach.
-Each one guided to its landing point by a navigational aid on land, which in this case, was described in pre landing briefings as the 'Gable-Ended House'.
+The Warwicks, along with the rest of 185, approached their appointed sector at 9.55.
+The Battalion of four infantry Companies (A to D referred to in shorthand as 'Coy'), with the Regimental HQ headed towards the beach in three LCI's (Landing Craft Infantry).
+Each LCI guided to its landing point by a navigational aid on land, which in this case, was described in pre landing briefings as the 'Gable-Ended House'.

-As the men of the Regiment, most suffering from lack of sleep during the crossing and many more seasick in the heavy swell, put on their equipment and checked their weapons, they came under fire for the first time since their retreat at Dunkirk 4 years previously.
+As the men of the Regiment, most suffering from lack of sleep and seasickness from the heavy swell, put on their equipment and checked their weapons, they came under fire for the first time since their retreat at Dunkirk 4 years previously.
 At first the occasional shell would wail over head, but the closer the vessels came to the beach, the more enemy fire was directed at them.
-As the craft came to land, the LCI that contained B Coy, part of D Coy and the Regimental Commanding Officer (Lieutenant-Colonel H.O.S.
+As the LCIs came in to land, the one containing B Coy, part of D Coy and the Regimental Commanding Officer (Lieutenant-Colonel H.O.S.
 Herdon) was struck 3 times by enemy shells and the front disembarkation ramps (two thin rails which were lowered when the craft had landed to allow troops to move down onto the beach below) were destroyed by enemy mortar rounds.
 The LCI crew was able to manoeuvre their stricken vessel alongside a craft already beached during 8th Brigades preliminary landings and the men on-board were, at great risk, able to transfer to, and subsequently disembark from, this vessel.
 Although casualties were incurred, the quick thinking and bravery of the naval vessel's crew undoubtedly saved many men of the Regiment that day.

 Thankfully for the Battalion this was the only such incident which affected their landing.
-A Coys LCI landed without incident, and, although striking a mine as it grounded. the LCI carrying C Coy made it to shore and was able to deposit its men upon the beach.
+A Coys LCI landed without incident, and, although striking a mine as it grounded, C Coys LCI made it to shore allowing it's men to disembark.

-Once upon French soil the troops were confronted with the sound of gunfire seeming to come from every direction, plumes of acrid smoke billowing from burning vehicles and houses, and the flotsam of the assault that had preceded them with discarded or knocked out equipment laying everywhere.
-Mercifully at the time, the fighting had moved inland with 8th Brigade, so very little enemy fire was intentionally aimed at 185 Brigade as it landed.
-This allowed the men to move through the confusing vista of war towards their Battalion rally point roughly half a mile inland from Lion sur Mer.
+Once ashore the troops were confronted with the sound of gunfire seeming to come from every direction, acrid smoke from burning vehicles and houses, and discarded or knocked out equipment laying everywhere.
+By the time they had landed the fighting had moved inland with 8th Brigade, so very little enemy fire was intentionally aimed at 185 Brigade.
+This allowed the men to move towards their Battalion rally point roughly half a mile inland from Lion sur Mer.

 At this stage, 3rd Division's plan had been to strike for Caen with the Sherman tanks of the Staffordshire Yeomanry (27th Independent Armoured Brigade) pushing south, with the men of King Shropshire Light Infantry (K.S.L.I) mounted aboard to allow a swift advance which would be then supported by the 1st Battalion Royal Norfolks and 2nd Battalion Royal Warwicks who would advance on foot.
 However, even as 185 were moving into their initial rally points, the plan was beginning to become untenable.
 The majority Staffs Yeomanry were still on the beach by 11.30, when the Warwicks' 4 Infantry Companies had assembled at their rally point, due to the wreckage and confusion of the landing beach.
 On top of this, the 1st Battalion Norfolks were held up on the eastern flank by two heavily defended strong points just south of Coleville that 8th Brigade were still battling to subdue.